armenr/5thK8s/dependencies/bootstrap/README.md

 # Bootstrap

 This dependency bootstraps our argo-cd deployment.
+It mimics the same bootstrap approach that `argocd-autopilot` takes...just with slight changes and adaptation so that it fits into our broader workflow.

 Whie it all seems a bit recursive and self-referencial, this is worthwile, because the cluster self-manages.